 If you are a member of one of the Abrahamic religions, this cognitive bias cheat sheet can be scary.
 We’ll ask you to examine the doctrines you feel you must defend.
 Many people get so entangled in their religion it becomes their identity.

 An excellent place to start is with your Afterlife beliefs.
 What are the benefits?
 How much do they cost?
 What are the negative views it inspires towards people who don’t believe as you do?

 Salvation is also a central topology for the Abrahamic traditions.
 How do these beliefs want you to treat others who don’t believe as you do?

-Western Organized Religion contains many harmful doctrines the promote bias and prejudice.
+Western Organized Religion contains many harmful doctrines that promote bias and prejudice.
 Its sacred texts include the most contradictory and illogical collection of superstitions and mythology of any major religion.
 Those who propagate it use it to control and create cash flow.
-They use a system of “continuous indoctrination and programming” to mold values and thinking.
-It’s effective at establishing boundaries, restrictions, and limitations on independent thought.
-Today we know this as the techniques of self-hypnosis and group hypnosis.
+It’s a “system of indoctrination and programming” beginning with the youth.
+It’s a method of brainwashing to mold values and thinking.

-The most effective agents for change within these paradigms are children because children ask hard questions.
-Children are not afraid to point out the illogical inconsistencies without negative repercussions that an adult would suffer.
-Many Sunday school teachers end up leaving Christianity.
-Children force adults to face their bias and discrimination.
+Children are the most effective agents for change within these paradigms because children ask hard questions.
+Children are not afraid to point out the illogical inconsistencies.
+Many Sunday school teachers end up leaving Christianity because of the questions posed by innocent children.
+We see how children force adults to face their bias and discrimination.